Data Matrix: Art

 In May 2006 a German computer programmer, Bernd Hopfengärtner, created a large Data Matrix in a wheat field (in a fashion similar to crop circles).
 The message read "Hello, World!".

 Technical specifications

 An example of a Data Matrix code, encoding the text: "Wikipedia" coloured to show data (green), padding (yellow), error correction (red), finder and timing (magenta) and unused (orange).

 Data Matrix symbols are made up of modules arranged within a perimeter finder and timing pattern.
-It can encode up to 3,116 characters from the entire ASCII character set (with extensions).
+It can encode up to 3,116 bytes, by default interpreted as characters from an ASCII character set.
 The symbol consists of data regions which contain modules set out in a regular array.
 Large symbols contain several regions.
 Each data region is delimited by a finder pattern, and this is surrounded on all four sides by a quiet zone border (margin).
 (Note: The modules may be round or square- no specific shape is defined in the standard.
 For example, dot-peened cells are generally round.)

+Data Matrix has an error rate of less than 1 in 10 million characters scanned.

+Data Matrix is designed to be readable in inverted color.